Recovery: What Is It?

 There are countless supplements on the market, and it can be difficult to know which will aid in recovery.
 Creatine and caffeine are two that have been shown to have notable benefits on athletic performance and also impact glucose regulation:

 Creatine is a substance found naturally in muscle cells.
 Supplementing your natural stores of creatine with a micronized form is traditionally utilized for gains in strength, power, and explosiveness.
-This supplement has been extensively researched with regard to athletic performance, and there are a few studies emerging that point towards its efficacy for reducing mental fatigue caused by mental activity, sleep deprivation, or traumatic brain injury.
+This supplement has been extensively researched with regard to athletic performance, and a few studies are emerging that point towards its efficacy for reducing mental fatigue caused by mental activity, sleep deprivation, or traumatic brain injury.

 In addition to all of the aforementioned benefits, muscle glycogen resynthesis has been shown to be improved following creatine supplementation.
 Creatine may also decrease blood sugar by increasing the function of glucose transporter type 4 (GLUT-4).
 For this reason, it is possible to see a dip in blood glucose levels if you are supplementing with creatine.